DimaClaudiu/my_QA_Bot/README.md

 ## Components

-So far, the pipeline is mainly split in
+So far, the pipeline is mainly split in:

 1. **Categorical contexts**: The knowledge base is assumed to be clustered in a finite number of classes. <br>